seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 All good that he can send, I can receive;
 But thinkst thou not, the unadvised boy
 Hath wronged himself in thus far tendering me?
-Happily he cannot pray without the book—
+Happily he cannot pray without the book--
-I think him no divine extemporall—,
+I think him no divine extemporall--,
 Then render back this common place of prayer,
 To do himself good in adversity;
 Beside he knows not my sins' quality,